kwkou/815/articles/mysql-database-enus-point-in-time-restore.md

 With **MySQL Database on Azure**, you can restore a full backup to the original instance.
 The specific procedure for this is as follows:

 1. Sign in to the [Azure Management Portal](http://manage.windowsazure.cn/), and click **MYSQL DATABASE ON AZURE** in the services list in the left pane.
-2. In the server list, click the database server that you want to restore to open the server interface, then click **Backup**.
+2. In the server list, click the database server that you want to restore to open the server interface, then click **BACKUPS**.
-3. Select the full backup that you want to restore, and click the **Restore** button.
+3. Select the full backup that you want to restore, and click the **RESTORE** button.
-4. Select **Current service** from the **Restore as** options in the dialogue box that pops up.
-At the same time, you must confirm that **I understand that restoring the server will take several minutes, and that I will be unable to access the database server during this time.** Click the **Finish** button.
+4. Select **Current Service** from the **RESTORE TO** options in the dialogue box that pops up.
+At the same time, you must confirm that **I understand it will take a few minutes to restore the server, during which the database server could not be accessed. ** Click the **Finish** button.
 ![Restore a full backup to the original instance][5]
 5. Go back to the server list to confirm that the status of the server is **Running**.
 This indicates that the server was successfully restored.

 <!--Image references-->

-[1]: ./media/mysql-database-point-in-time-restore/Restore1.jpg
+[1]: ./media/mysql-database-point-in-time-restore/Restore1-en.jpg
-[2]: ./media/mysql-database-point-in-time-restore/Restore2.jpg
+[2]: ./media/mysql-database-point-in-time-restore/Restore2-en.jpg
-[3]: ./media/mysql-database-point-in-time-restore/Restore3.jpg
+[3]: ./media/mysql-database-point-in-time-restore/Restore3-en.jpg
-[4]: ./media/mysql-database-point-in-time-restore/Restore4.jpg
+[4]: ./media/mysql-database-point-in-time-restore/Restore4-en.jpg
-[5]: ./media/mysql-database-point-in-time-restore/Restore5.jpg
+[5]: ./media/mysql-database-point-in-time-restore/Restore5-en.jpg

 <!---HONumber=Acom_0418_2016_MySql-->